RISE-Dependable-Transport-Systems/WayWiseR/README.md

 Both WayWise and WayWiseR are focused on our research projects.
 Broadly speaking, there are two main use cases:
 1. **Accelerating bringup of ROS2-powered vehicles.**
-   In this case, the main functionality of the vehicle implemented using ROS2 packages and nodes, e.g., [Nav2](https://github.com/ros-planning/navigation2) or any other package you like.
+   In this case, the main functionality of the vehicle is implemented using ROS2 packages and nodes, e.g., [Nav2](https://github.com/ros-planning/navigation2) or any other package you like.
    WayWise is used for the low-level functionality like talking to motor controller, servo, IMU and GNSS (optional) to publish Odom messages and subscribe to Twist messages through WayWiseR.
-   The main purpose of WayWiseR here is to make it easy to control WayWise-powered vehicles using ROS2.
+   The main purpose of WayWiseR here is to make it easy to bringup ROS2-powered vehicles using Waywise.
    <img width="1465" alt="Use Case 1" src="https://github.com/RISE-Dependable-Transport-Systems/WayWiseR/assets/2404625/468456d0-2130-4602-a803-2553a65fd220">

 2. **Extended functionality for WayWise-powered vehicles.**